 The geographical formations here are one that throws your mind into thinking you are on an alien planet.
 It has larva rocks that formed arc-shaped canals with the waters here being crystal clear, giving you an easy time of spotting incredible sea creatures such as exotic fish, turtles or even sharks – if you find them in the right mood of meeting new friends.

 The Beaches here are very sublime giving the whole surrounding a Carribean flair.
 Sunbathing on these beaches will leave your stresses and worries with no option but evaporate.

 Santa Cruz Island

 This is the most popular Island in the Galapagos.
 It’s also the spot where the majority of tours and cruises commence.
 Santa Cruz is the most developed island in the Galapagos with plenty of amenities including tour agencies, restaurants, shops, and art galleries that are easily accessible.

 This place is not your ordinary spot, it’s a marvel to behold.
 The crevice has cool cerulean waters flowing in between that always leaves many tourists puzzled with its unique formation.
 If you consider yourself ballsy, why not take a leap of faith from the top.

 Beneath the waters in this area is a theatre of marine life teeming with incredible underwater formations and creatures.

 - Playa de Los Alemanes

-Break away from the norm of swimming and head for kayaks.
+Break away from the norm of swimming and head for your fishing kayaks.
 You’ll encounter incredible wildlife as you slip through the waters in this rich ecosystem.